- What are the Animal Feed Regulatory Program Standards?

 - How does the AFRPS program integrate with FoodSHIELD?

 - Who do I contact if I have questions about the AFRPS?

 In 2011, the FDA and the Association of American Feed Control Officials (AAFCO) partnered to develop the Animal Feed Regulatory Program Standards (referred to as the feed standards).
-The feed standards establish a uniform foundation for the design and management of State programs responsible for the regulation of animal feed.
-Through implementing the feed standards, a State program will be better able to achieve and maintain programmatic improvements that help ensure the safety and integrity of the U.S. animal feed supply.
-A State’s implementation of the feed standards also helps to ensure a uniform and consistent approach to feed regulation among jurisdictions.
+The feed standards establish a uniform foundation for the design and management of states' programs responsible for the regulation of animal feed.
+Through implementing the feed standards, a state's program will be better able to achieve and maintain programmatic improvements that help ensure the safety and integrity of the U.S. animal feed supply.
+A state’s implementation of the feed standards also helps to ensure a uniform and consistent approach to feed regulation among jurisdictions.
 The goal of the standards is to leverage resources and share common successes to build systems within state regulatory feed programs.

 The AFRPS focus includes:

 - Standard 4 - Auditing

 - Standard 5 - Feed-Related Illnesses or Death and Emergency Response

 - Standard 6 - Enforcement Program

 United States Map displaying 23 FDA funded AFRPS CAP states: AL, CA, CO, CT, FL, GA, IA, KS, KY, LA, MI, MN, MO, NE, NJ, NM, NC, PA, SC, TN, TX, WA, WV